 This was our first collaboration with Coastal Church, which took us on an amazing adventure to South Africa and Mozambique to work with an organization called JAM (Joint Aid Management).
 JAM is the biggest (impactful) charity born within Africa and helps feed over 1,000,000 children per day!
 Stuart Bishop, Minister of Internship and Missions at Coastal Church joined me on this amazing trip.

-We spent all together 5 days in Mozambique, coached at two schools and impacted many children and adults with our Freekicks programs.
+We spent altogether 5 days in Mozambique, coached at two schools, and impacted many children and adults with our Freekicks programs.
 For our last 5 days we flew back to Johannesburg to complete our trip.
-Back in Johannesburg we got to visit the some of the local townships and spent time in the JAM schools to meet the kids.
+Back in Johannesburg, we got to visit some of the local townships and spent time in the JAM schools to meet the kids.
 Our last soccer camp was at the JAM base where we put on our last camp with children that lived on the base.

 Update: Going forward into 2018 we are in plans to head back to Mozambique for the grand opening of the JAM PLC soccer field, construction of the field started in November 2017, it was a huge undertaking because they had to use heavy machinery to truck tons of new topsoil to stabilize the surface.
 Now we are just waiting for the grass to hurry up and grow back!!!